Micro-Credentials & Lifelong Learning

 Are you interested in making an INGENIUM Micro-Credentials?

-If you have any questions, please contact your innovation leader.
+If you have any questions, please click on the relevant button below to contact your innovation leader.

 How are Micro-Credential Proposals Assessed?